wilddylan/WKWebViewWithURLProtocol/README.md

 ###### introductions

 After `iOS8.0`, `WKWebView` want to instead of `UIWebView`, but with some defects such as: URLProtocol can't process the request from WKWebView.
-`WKWebViewWithURLProtocol` want fix this use runtime.
-Now, coming!
+`WKWebViewWithURLProtocol` want to fix this use runtime.
+Now-coming!

-But, Notice, WKWebView ignored the HTTP Body in reqiest, it'a bug.
-You can resolve it with `Javascript bridge` or `NSURLSession`.
+But Notice, WKWebView ignored HTTP Body in request, it's a bug, resolve with `Javascript bridge` or `NSURLSession`.

 ```objc
 [NSURLProtocol wk_registerScheme:@"http"];